wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/write-data/includes/exercise.md

 This hands-on lab shows you how to work with Forms to show and edit data.

-1. Start by downloading the [Flooring Estimates workbook](https://az787822.vo.msecnd.net/documentation/get-started-from-data/FlooringEstimates.xlsx/?azure-portal=true) and save it to OneDrive for Business
+1. Start by downloading the [Flooring Estimates workbook](https://az787822.vo.msecnd.net/documentation/get-started-from-data/FlooringEstimates.xlsx/?azure-portal=true) and save it to OneDrive for Business.

-1. Go to https://make.powerapps.com and sign in with your organizational account
+1. Go to [https://make.powerapps.com](https://make.powerapps.com/?azure-portal=true) and sign in with your organizational account.

 1. On the Home screen select **Canvas app from blank**.